 A queue is a thread-safe mechanism to send data to another thread.
 The queue is a FIFO - you read from the front and you write to the back.
 If you try to read a queue that is empty your thread will suspend until something is written into it.
 The payload in a queue (size of each entry) and the size of the queue (number of entries) is user configurable at queue creation time.

 The wiced_rtos_push_to_queue() requires a timeout parameter.
-This sets the time in milliseconds that the function waits before returning if the queue is full.
-If you want the thread to wait (almost) indefinitely for space in the queue rather than continuing execution after a specific delay then use WICED_WAIT_FOREVER.
+This comes into play if the queue is full when you try to push into it.
+The timeout allows the thread to continue after a specified amount of time even if the queue stays full.
+This can be useful in some cases to prevent a thread from stalling permanently if the queue stays full due to an error condition.
+The timeout is specified in milliseconds.
+If you want the thread to wait indefinitely for room in the queue rather than timing out after a specific delay, use WICED_WAIT_FOREVER for the timeout.
+If you want the thread to continue immediately if there isn’t room in the queue, then use WICED_NO_WAIT.
+Note that if the function times out, then the value is not added to the queue when the thread continues with its execution.

 Likewise, the wiced_rtos_pop_from_queue() function requires a timeout parameter to specify how long the thread should wait if the queue is empty.
-If you want the thread to wait (almost) indefinitely for a value in the queue rather than continuing execution after a specific delay then use WICED_WAIT_FOREVER.
+If you want the thread to wait indefinitely for a value in the queue rather than continuing execution after a specific delay then use WICED_WAIT_FOREVER.
+If you want the project to continue immediately if there isn’t anything in the queue then use WICED_NO_WAIT.

+There are also functions to check to see if the queue is full or empty and to determine the number of entries in the queue.

 The queue functions are available in the documentation under ComponentsRTOSQueues.